Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Short and long trajectories and the central-limit regime

 where the mean $\mu$ is given by $\E{\rho^U_\x(t)}_{\rm s}=\int\rmd^dzU^h_\x(\z)\ps(\z)$ and $\E{\f J^U_\x(t)}_{\rm s}=\int\rmd^dzU^h_\x(\z)\js(\z)$ (see Eqs.~\eqref{mean_rho},\eqref{mean_j_part2}) and the large deviation variance $\sigma^2_A$ follows by the above arguments from Eqs.~\eqref{density-density result} and \eqref{current covariance result} for $\x=\y$ as in Eq.~\eqref{results for x=y} as

 as well as

-For any Lebesgue integrable window function $U^h_\x$ (i.e.\ if the window size $h$ fulfills $h>0$), and in $d=1$ even for the delta-function (see SM of \cite{AccompanyingLetter}), this variance is finite, and the central limit theorem applies as described above.
-The parabolic rate function for a two dimensional system with finite window size $h>0$ is shown for the density $\overline{\rho^U_\x}(t)$ and current $\overline{\f J^U_\x}(t)$ in Fig.~\ref{fig:towards_LD_and_LDT}e and g.
+For any Lebesgue integrable window function $U^h_\x$ (i.e.\ if the window size $h$ fulfills $h>0$), and in $d=1$ even for the delta-function, this variance is finite, and the central limit theorem applies as described above.
+The parabolic \finalchange{approximation for the} rate function for a two dimensional system with finite window size $h>0$ is shown for the density $\overline{\rho^U_\x}(t)$ and current $\overline{\f J^U_\x}(t)$ in Fig.~\ref{fig:towards_LD_and_LDT}e and g.
 The agreement of the simulation and the variance given by Eqs.~\eqref{large deviation variance density}-\eqref{large deviation variance} is readily confirmed.